-An anaesthetist will see you to discuss the options of a general anaesthetic or spinal anaesthetic.
+We do almost all transrectal prostatic biopsies under local anaesthetic.
+If, for any reason, your procedure needs to be done under a general anaesthetic, an anaesthetist will see you to discuss the type of anaesthetic.
 The anaesthetist will also discuss pain relief after the procedure with you.

 We may provide you with a pair of TED stockings to wear.
-These help to prevent blood clots from developing and passing into your lungs.
-Your medical team will decide whether you need to continue these after you go home.
+These help to prevent blood clots from developing while you are anaesthetised, and passing into your lungs.
+Your medical team will decide whether you need to continue with these after you go home.